jenkinsci/mabl-integration-plugin/README.md

 -   continueOnPlanFailure: Continue if your plan/tests fail
 -   environmentId: Selects the environment to run deployments against (one of environmentId or applicationId is required)
--   restApiKeyId: The id of the API key secret of the desired deployment workspace - Required
+-   restApiKeyId: The id of the API key secret of the desired deployment workspace. "restApiKeyId" is not real key - Required
 -   labels: if specified, only plans with (any of the) labels will be triggered.
     If multiple labels are provided, separate them with commas.